 I am seeing five students so far in the Fall.
 One online and the rest in person at the Thornhill Community Centre Library.
 I have one grade 9, one grade 10, one grade 11 and two grade 12 Math students.

 I am also working on three articles for three different mathematics educator’s magazines.
 One for OAME in Ontario, one for Vector, based in B.C and one for the AMTNYS based in New York.
-These are based on some of the mathematics I created shown at the left under the category: Mathematics.
+These are based on some of the original mathematics I created shown at the left under the category: Mathematics.

 I have five summer students whom I am reviewing the previous grade and teaching ahead the next grade level for.
 One student is online and the rest are in person at the Thornhill Community Centre Library.
 I am giving homework to 3 of the five students.